bheisig/rt-extension-referenceidoitobjects/README.md

 6. Restart RT environment: `sudo rm -rf $RT_HOME/var/mason_data/obj/* && sudo systemctl restart apache2.service`

+##  Issue in RT 4.4.x

+**Caution:** RT 4.4.x is currently shipped with an out-dated version of the JavaScript framework [jQuery](https://jquery.com/).
+This version breaks with the jQuery plugin [DataTables](https://datatables.net/) which is needed by this RT extension.
+A workaround is to upgrade jQuery.

+1. Download a newer version of jQuery from their website, for example the minified version [`1.12.4.min.js`](https://code.jquery.com/jquery-1.12.4.min.js).
+2. Copy this file to `$RT_HOME/share/static/js/`.
+3. Inside this directory you see the out-dated jQuery version `jquery-1.11.3.min.js`.
+Move it: `mv jquery-1.11.3.min.js jquery-1.11.3.min.js.bak`
+4. Create a symbolic link: `ln -s jquery-1.12.4.min.js jquery-1.11.3.min.js`

+Note that this workaround could be overwritten whenever you perform an update of RT.

 ##  Configuration

 To enable this extension edit the RT site configuration based in `$RT_HOME/etc/RT_SiteConfig.pm`: